bysreg/m_play/README.md

  - Nothing.
 This just does nothing.
 This is useful to just label something as a destionation of the 'jump' flow.
  - Play This is used to play music

-You can add more flow types by calling flow._addCustomHandle("<name of the flow tpye>", handler).
+You can add more flow types by calling flow._addCustomHandle("< name of the flow type >", handler).
 THe handler function will be called as a callback so watch out for referencing a class's function from inside handler function.

 Interactable Object
 Add this objet to add clickable object on the page